racket/rhombus/shrubbery/0000-shrubbery.md

 hello: if x | world |« universe »; the end
 ```

-Delimiting blocks with `«` and `»` is expected to be rare in practice,
+Even so, delimiting blocks with `«` and `»` is expected to be rare in
-both because programmers are likely to break things across lines and
+practice, both because programmers are likely to break things across
-because a language that uses shrubbery notation is likely to allow
+lines and because a language that uses shrubbery notation is likely to
-`()` in places where grouping might be needed.
-For example, assuming
+allow `()` in places where grouping might be needed.
+For example,
-that `if` is an expression form and `()` can wrap an expression, a
+assuming that `if` is an expression form and `()` can wrap an
-nested conditional is probably better written like this:
+expression, a nested conditional is probably better written like this:

 ```
 if | true | (if false | x | y) | z